0-Mqix/structured/README.md

-# structured
+# Structured
-This is a libary for serializing javascript objects from and to packed c like structs as an Uint8Array.
+This is a libary for serializing javascript objects from and to c like packed structs as an Uint8Array.

-## example
+## Example
 ```js
 import Structured, { uint32, float32, uint8, bool } from "."